ss0832/MultiOptPy/README.md

 This program reproduces AFIR method in python for learning purposes.

+If you think this repository is good, I would appreciate it if you would star it.

 **Notice:** This program contains many experimental features, which may not work as intended.
 Please use them at your own risk.

 ## Features